MMS Milk Paint gave this old table, new life!

 But it actually didn’t chip much at all.

-Look at all the crackles.
+But just look at all those crackles.

 I adore this old finish and the character is gives.